mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-28-Local-Administrator-Access-Review-and-Remediation/README.md

 - Compliance assessments
 - Incident response
 - Cybersecurity maturity reviews
-- Government and defense environments
+- Government-regulated environments

 A complete review should answer:

 - Who has local administrator access?
-- Why do they have it?
+- Why is the access required?
 - Who approved it?
-- Is the access still required?
+- Is the access still necessary?
 - When was it last reviewed?
-- Can the access be reduced?
+- Can the privilege be reduced?
 - Was remediation validated?
-- Is evidence available for an auditor?
+- Is evidence available for review?

-This lab demonstrated that complete workflow on a single endpoint.
+This lab demonstrated the direct-membership review and remediation workflow on one endpoint.

 ---

-## What I Would Do Differently in Production
+## Production Improvements

-In a production or government-regulated environment, I would implement:
+A production implementation should include:

 - Centralized local administrator inventory
 - Recurring access reviews
 - Windows LAPS enforcement
 - Dedicated workstation administrator groups
 - Removal of Domain Admins from routine workstation administration
-- Separate privileged accounts
+- Separate privileged identities
 - Restricted privileged logon paths
 - Just-in-time access
 - Just-enough administration
 - Privileged access workstations
 - Group Policy or Intune membership enforcement
+- Nested group expansion
+- Effective-access analysis
 - Alerts for additions to local Administrators
 - SIEM monitoring for privileged local logons
 - Change tickets for membership changes